hankmorgan/UnderworldGodot/README.md

 ### Cheats
 Tilde (~) Give all runestones, 30 mana and maximise mage skills.

+## Code Contributions
+Additional code has been directly contributed by the following.
+Thanks to these contributors for their efforts.
+* Peter Cummuskey <github.com/Tzrlk>
+* Shortbeard <github.com/ShortBeard>

 # Appendix
 ## Guide to the Underworld and Reverse Engineering